kvoyager/GmdhPy/README.md

 # GmdhPy

-Multilayered iterational algorithm of the Group Method of Data Handling for Python
+GmdhPy: Multilayered iterational algorithm of the Group Method of Data Handling for Python

+GmdhPy is the Python library with implementation of iterational group method of data handling algorithm with polynomial reference functions.
+The resulting models are also known as polynomial neural networks.
+GDMH as one of the earliest [deep learning methods](http://www.sciencedirect.com/science/article/pii/S0893608014002135).

+GmdhPy is compatible with: __Python 2.7-3.5__.

 ## Installation